 Regular, routine gynecological exams, such as pap smears, can assure your continued reproductive health and are your best bet for prevention or early diagnosis of cancer or other conditions.
 Exams typically include an evaluation of your current health, breast exam, and pelvic exam.

 Our collaborative physician-midwife model of care has proved to be the best approach for mothers and newborns.
 It also helps ensure that, as much as possible, families have the experience they want during childbirth.

 For prenatal and postpartum care, you choose the physician or nurse midwife you're most comfortable with.
 If you have a routine labor and vaginal delivery, most likely a midwife will deliver your baby.
 OB/GYN physicians are always available.
 They also handle all higher-risk deliveries.

 Each childbirth experience is uniquely memorable, and William J. Hickey Women’s Health Services (Mother/Baby Unit) is dedicated to providing the quality and comfort you need to welcome the newest addition to your family.

 Services and amenities include:

-- A variety of pain management options, including inhaled nitrous oxide (laughing gas)
+- A variety of pain management options, including inhaled nitrous oxide (laughing gas).

-- Home health for early discharge
+- Home health support for patients who are discharged early.

-- Follow-up care and other services to help keep your family healthy
+- Follow-up care and other services to help keep your family healthy.

 Saratoga Hospital and many of its programs and services have received some of the highest available recognition for quality and care.
 Learn more about our many awards and achievements here.